-Despite stemming from a background of non-musicians, there was no shortage of music in the house.
-Zarah was raised on artists ranging from Pink Floyd, Madonna, and Natalie Cole to Iranian stars such as Sima Bina, Dariush, and Haydeh.
-Scouting on her own, she would discover eclectic inspirations such as; Christina Aguilera, Linkin Park, The All-American Rejects, Justin Nozuka, and LIGHTS; all whom inspired her to pick up instruments and gear to perform the songs we now hear today.
+Despite stemming from a background of non-musicians, there was no shortage of music in her childhood.
+She was raised on artists ranging from Pink Floyd, Madonna, and Natalie Cole to Iranian stars such as Sima Bina, Dariush, and Haydeh.
+Scouting on her own, she would discover even more eclectic inspirations from around the world including German Rock, Canadian Electro-Pop, and Middle Eastern classical; all of which inspired her to compose and perform the songs we hear today.

 While on scholarship at the highly prestigious art institution, Berklee College of Music, she revealed herself to be both a prolific writer and expressive vocalist but truly hooked viewers with her ability to transcend cultural borders, push boundaries with her storytelling; and despite rising as a Pop icon in the Iranian diaspora, her easygoing and relatable nature.